SamPassmore/SamPassmore/content/talk/2019Nouniversalsintheevolutionofkinshipterminologiesmaxplanckinstitueforthescienceofhumanhistory.md

 event = "Departmental talk"

 # Location of event.
-location = "Max Planck Institute for the Science of Human History"
+location = "Max Planck Institue for the Science of Human History"

 # Is this a featured talk? (true/false)
 featured = false